-Williamson, Duke headed to DC for 1st round of NCAA tourney
+Williamson, Duke get top seed in East Region

 WASHINGTON (AP) — Zion’s path to the Final Four goes through the nation’s capital.

-Zion Williamson and Duke are headed to DC after they were awarded the No. 1 overall seed in the NCAA Tournament.
+Zion Williamson and Duke are the overall No. 1 seed in the NCAA Tournament.
 The Blue Devils sit atop the East Region, and their road to Minneapolis could include matchups with ACC rival Virginia Tech — which beat Duke without Zion — and Big Ten champion Michigan State.

 But with Williamson and fellow freshman R.J.
 Barrett on their games, it’s worth wondering who will be able to keep up with the ACC Tournament champions.